carlosmoya002/Free-Food-FIU/README.md

 ### Installation & Running steps

-The run the webapp it is necesary to install Node.js locally.
+To run the webapp it is necesary to install Node.js locally.
 The necesary installation file is at:

 ```
 https://nodejs.org/en/download
 ```

-This will automatically install the Node Package Manager (NPM).

-It is also necessary to be able to run git commands in your terminal (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), or use the dektop app (https://desktop.github.com/).

-After Node.js is installed, and you can run git commands/or the app, you will need to clone the GitHub repository to your local machine using the git clone command.

-Using your terminal, You can now install all the necessary dependencies for the node_modules folder by navigating to the directory folder, and running :
+After Node.js installation, we need to install the node modules for the project.
+There are two places where this is necessary the root folder and the frontend folder.
+This process is done using a terminal.
+We recommend using the VSCode terminal first at the root to run "npm i" and then in the frontend folder using "cd frontend" to run "npm i" again.
+That would be:

 ```
+npm i
+cd frontend

-npm install
+npm i
+cd ..
 ```

-It is necessary to create a firebase-config.js file.
-This should be placed in the src folder.
-To find the firebase key that should be contained in that file, please refer to the following website: https://support.google.com/firebase/answer/7015592#web&zippy=%2Cin-this-article
+It is necessary to create a .env file in the root folder.
+The structure is:

-Please be advised that you will have to include an export statement including db, auth, and storage.

-The app can now be started on your local machine by running:

 ```

-npm start
+NODE_ENV=development
+PORT=<any number but 3000>
+MONGO_URI=<your connection link to your db>
+JWT_SECRET=<anything>
 ```

+Finally, run the command "npm run dev" to start the server and the client at the root folder that is why "cd .." was used previously.